rgieseke/textredux/index.md

   functionality in the Textadept editor.
 No need to configure anything further unless you want to - once you've required this you will be using Textredux.
-  In addition to integrating the above modules, it will hook into Textadept and inject text based interfaces whereever it can, (e.g. theme selection, run command, etc.)
+  In addition to integrating the above modules, it will hook into Textadept and inject text based interfaces whereever it can (e.g. file open or theme selection).

 ## Installation